stillwater-sc/dfa-documentation/content/introduction/domain-flow.md

 +++
-weight = 2
+weight = 3
 title = "Domain Flow"
 date = "2017-02-15T06:58:22-05:00"
 toc = true
-next = "/introduction/physical"
+next = "/introduction/freeschedule"
 prev = "/introduction/example"
+WebGLRenderTarget = true
-webglrendertarget = true
+IndexSpaceVisualization = true
+RenderTargetName = "index_space_view"
 +++

 To appreciate domain flow algorithms and what they enable, you need to think about the physical